-The harmonization process (duplicate identification, location selection, magnitude conversion) was first performed on the global and regional datasets to produce the backbone part of the harmonized catalogue.
+As introduced, the harmonization process (duplicate identification, location selection, magnitude conversion) was first performed on the global and regional datasets to produce the backbone part of the harmonized catalogue.
 The inclusion of local (national) datasets to the backbone compilation was then performed following the same integration criteria, but in a separate phase.
 Event merging of the different national contributions was performed individually for each country, so that each dataset was assumed authoritative on its territory and no additional priority rules for selection were then required.
-In addition, consistent magnitude conversion rules were used, as specified in Table 7.
+As well, consistent magnitude conversion rules were used, as for Table 7.